akshaygidwani404/Hello_World/README.md

 # Hello_World
-This is my first encounter with git and github.Hope I have an amazing journey.
+This is my first encounter with git and github.